Victimology: Victim facilitation

 Victim facilitation, another controversial sub-topic, but a more accepted theory than victim proneness, finds its roots in the writings of criminologists such as Marvin Wolfgang.
-The choice to use victim facilitation as opposed to "victim proneness" or some other term is that victim facilitation is not blaming the victim, but rather the interactions of the victim that make them vulnerable to a crime.
+The choice to use "victim facilitation" rather than "victim proneness" or another term is that it does not blame the victim, but rather focuses on the victim's interactions that make them vulnerable to a crime.

-The theory of victim facilitation calls for study of the external elements that make a victim more accessible or vulnerable to an attack.
-In an article that summarizes the major movements in victimology internationally, Schneider expresses victim facilitation as a model that ultimately describes only the misinterpretation by the offender of victim behavior.
+The theory of victim facilitation calls for the study of the external elements that make a victim more accessible or vulnerable to an attack.
+In an article summarizing major international movements in victimology, Schneider presents victim facilitation as a model that ultimately describes only the offender's misinterpretation of victim behavior.
 It is based upon the theory of a symbolic interaction and does not alleviate the offender of their exclusive responsibility.

-In Eric Hickey's Serial Murderers and their Victims, a major analysis of 329 serial killers in America is conducted.
+In Eric Hickey's Serial Murderers and Their Victims, a major analysis of 329 serial killers in America is conducted.
 As part of Hickey's analysis, he categorized victims as high, low, or mixed regarding the victim's facilitation of the murder.
-Categorization was based upon lifestyle risk (example, amount of time spent interacting with strangers), type of employment, and their location at the time of the killing (example, bar, home or place of business).
-Hickey found that 13–15% of victims had high facilitation, 60–64% of victims had low facilitation and 23–25% of victims had a combination of high and low facilitation.
+Categorization was based on lifestyle risk (for example, the amount of time spent interacting with strangers), type of employment, and location at the time of the killing (for example, a bar, home, or place of business).
+Hickey found that 13–15% of victims had high facilitation, 60–64% of victims had low facilitation, and 23–25% of victims had a combination of high and low facilitation.
 Hickey also noted that among serial killer victims after 1975, one in five victims were at greater risk from hitchhiking, working as a prostitute, or involving themselves in situations in which they often came into contact with strangers.

 There is importance in studying and understanding victim facilitation as well as continuing to research it as a sub-topic of victimization.
-For instance, a study of victim facilitation increases public awareness, leads to more research on victim-offender relationship, and advances theoretical etiologies of violent crime.
+For instance, a study of victim facilitation increases public awareness, leads to more research on the victim-offender relationship, and advances theoretical etiologies of violent crime.
 One of the ultimate purposes of this type of knowledge is to inform the public and increase awareness so fewer people become victims.
 Another goal of studying victim facilitation, as stated by Maurice Godwin, is to aid in investigations.
 Godwin discusses the theory of victim social networks as a concept in which one looks at the areas of highest risk for victimization from a serial killer.
 This can be connected to victim facilitation because the victim social networks are the locations in which the victim is most vulnerable to the serial killer.
 Using this process, investigators can create a profile of places where the serial killer and victim both frequent.